 Questions or feedback?
 Reach out at [email protected] or join our Discord community.

-The RotaStellar SDKs are open source under the MIT license.
+The Rotastellar SDKs are open source under the MIT license.
 Contributions welcome on GitHub.